New Patients (843) 371-5480

 Porcelain Veneers What to Expect

 Caring for your veneers requires little extra steps or work.
-We recommend you use a soft bristle toothbrush for daily brushing.
-Do not be afraid to brush them, they can withstand a lot of pressure!
+We recommend you use a soft bristle tooth brush for daily brushing.
+And do not be afraid to brush them, they can withstand a lot of pressure.
 Regular brushing and flossing will keep your gums healthy which will aid in the longevity of your veneers.

 Regular dental visits for preventive care will provide the opportunity for your dentist to monitor the condition of your veneers, spotting and addressing any damage to maximize the longevity of your new smile.